Understanding the Business Cycle: A Comprehensive Guide

 The trough represents the lowest point of the business cycle.
 It is the end of the contraction phase and signifies the beginning of the next expansion phase.
 During this period, the economy starts to recover, GDP begins to rise, unemployment rates stabilize, and consumer confidence gradually improves.

-Related Article: What is Marketing in Business?
+Related Article: Is Kmart Still in Business?

 Factors Influencing the Business Cycle